OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

-Applying online or by phone takes about 25 minutes.
+Applying online or through the Ohio unemployment number takes about 25 minutes.
 You can start your application online and return to it later on by saving your application, which will be stored for 24 hours.

 When you apply, you will need to provide the following information: